 10. During one road reconstruction job, one house experienced a maximum vibration velocity of 0.315 in/sec (cf. calculated FTA vibration equation minimum value of 0.374 in/sec at seismograph), in violation of the FTA Class III standard for timber-framed

 homes.
 A few minutes later, a house one home further along on the same street had a measured vibration of 0.660 in/sec, measured with the same seismograph, essentially the same distance away from the paving operation,

-using the same vibratory compactor at the same compaction vibration amplitude - over a factor of two higher and in violation of all FTA vibration standards and the USBM RI 8507 blasting recommendations for homes with
+using the same vibratory compactor at the same compaction vibration amplitude.
+This velocity was over a factor of two higher and in violation of all FTA vibration standards and the USBM RI 8507 blasting recommendations for homes with

 plastered walls.
-Since it is very unlikely that such large difference can be attributed to geology or equipment use variations under these conditions, it is likely that these differences were due to vibration wave
+Since it is very unlikely that such a large difference can be attributed to geology or equipment use variations under these conditions, it is probable that these differences were due to vibration wave

 interference effects.
 Such effects simply aren't accounted for in most vibration propagation calculations.

 11. These bans are suggested because they reflect procedure violations which have shown up repeatedly in reports from all over the world to http://vibrationdamage.com as causes of damage to structures.
 Many contractors